Secure, highly available ticketing and reservation systems engineered for scale

 How you can help

 We welcome donations or referrals of decommissioned enterprise-grade servers (v4-era or newer preferred) with specs above 128 GB RAM, 56 vCPU, and 1U/2U datacenter chassis for refurbishment and colocation.
+We can also benefit from being referred to accredited Canadian datacenters you have personal experience working with that offer PCI-DSS compliant private racks and flexible colo terms.

 Budget estimates shown above are intentionally conservative from early planning to reflect scoped phases focused on readiness and initial attestation or procurement.
 Details, timelines, and project items will be available in our roadmap and budget projections.